All posts

 • type Dialect selected by each implementation

 The second option is a better fit here because SQL dialect is not a runtime choice.
-It is fixed by the backend implementation.
+SQLite code will never suddenly use PostgreSQL SQL at runtime.
+The dialect is fixed by the backend implementation.

 Associated Types for Compile-Time Variation